Acoustic Neuromas | Ear and Facial Nerve Tumors | Otosclerosis | Glomus Tumors

 Earbone Reconstruction

 In performing an ossicular bone reconstruction, the surgeon usually works through the ear canal.
 A microscope is used during the surgery.
 The microscopically-small bones are palpated and checked.
 If they are seen to be deficient, they can often be re-worked with micro-drills and replaced into the ear.
-Sometimes prosthetic devices are used to substitute absent the bones.
+Sometimes prosthetic devices are used to substitute for the absent the bones.
 Once the ear bone reconstruction reconnects the eardrum with the inner ear, then hearing is again possible.
 This surgery is known as “tympanoplasty with ossicular reconstruction”.
 The surgery is usually done as an outpatient procedure.
 Heavy activity should be avoided for 10 to 14 days after the surgery procedure.

 Cochlear Implants

 The Cochlear Implant device has two parts.
 There is a subcutaneously implanted device called the “receiver-stimulator”.
 This device receives signals from external to the head, and relays electrical impulses to the remaining nerves of the inner ear.
 Externally, the second part of the device is known as the “speech processor”, and resembles a hearing aid.
 It’s function is to use a microphone to receive speech sound and to process it with a computer microchip into electrical signals.
-The processor sends the electronic signals through the skin “tramscutaneously” to the receiver-stimulator.
+The processor sends the electronic signals through the skin “transcutaneously” to the receiver-stimulator.
 Thus, the speech sound energy that hits the processor microphone is encoded and sent through the skin via electromagnetic induction signals to the receiver-stimulator.
 The receiver-stimulator is connected to the inner ear nerve cells which receive the signals and pass them to the brain.
 The patient learns to interpret the signals as usable speech.

 The perceived cochlear implant sound is not the same as natural hearing.
 The reason for this is that the thousands of cells associated with normal hearing are condensed down to about 20 electrode “cells”.
 Therefore, the fidelity of the cochlear implant is much less than a natural human ear.
 Nevertheless, speech can be heard and interaction can take place such that an external observer can hardly tell the difference between a normal hearing patient and a cochlear implant patient.
 Oftentimes, television and phone usage are possible.

-For children that have never heard noise before, learning speech is a long process, just as any learning of a new language would be.
+For children who have never heard noise before, learning speech is a long process, just as any learning of a new language would be.
 For adults who already know language and speech, it is a straight-forward and relatively quick process.

 BAHA (Bone Anchored Hearing Aid)